 Robo-advising uses technology to analyze your financial goals and offer personalized investment solutions based on those goals.

-Because these services are digital, investors (like you) pay a lower price than you would with a traditional advisor.
+Because these services are digital, investors (like you) pay a lower price than you would with a traditional human advisor.
 A real win-win in my book.

 If I had to guess, I’d say your fear of the stock market stems from the “old school” way of investing.